shakfu/groovin/README.md

 This project uses

-- V. Boehm's 64-bit version (seehttps://github.com/v7b1/gigaverb and https://vboehm.net) of the original gigaverb~ external from by Olaf Matthes for maxmsp.
+- V. Boehm's 64-bit version (see https://github.com/v7b1/gigaverb and https://vboehm.net) of the original gigaverb~ external from by Olaf Matthes for maxmsp.
 GVerb implementation by Juhana Sadeharju kouhia@nic.funet.fi.

 - the karma object (see cycling 74 packages)

-- spindrift~ granular object (
+- spindrift~ granular object

 ## Todo

+primary

+- more standalone polish
+- better docs
+- apply hints to all ui objects

+secondary

 - [ ] add stereo mixer
 - [ ] add modulation